eurodyn/Qlack2/Util/qlack2-util-sso/README.md

 # Configuration
 ## A. Preparation
 IdPs, Cookies and `localhost`/`127.0.0.1` are notoriously incompatible.
 In fact, OpenAM will not even allow you to set it up using IP addresses and your mileage may vary using `localhost`.
-For a consistent experience, make sure you either use a FQDN or edit your `hosts` file to create an entry for an imaginary domain; this is what we are using on this guide:
+For a consistent experience, make sure you either use a fully qualified domain name (FQDN) or edit your `hosts` file to create an entry for an imaginary domain; this is what we are using on this guide the:

-`127.0.0.1 local.nassosmichas.com`
+`FQDN`

 ## B. Setting up the IdP
 You may choose any of the available Identity Management solutions, however on this guide we will be using OpenAM.
 Please note that the installation described below is only for development/test environments.